'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 They're not the only ones duping credulous soldiers tonight — Tyrion dismisses Jaime's guards and steals into his tent.
 "Cersei's gonna die, bro," says Tyrion.
 "We'll see," says Jaime.
 "Hey, I'm drink-and-know-things-guy, over here," says Tyrion.
 "The city will fall, and she's gonna die."
 (Oh great, I think, now the writers are letting Tyrion be smart about things again.)

 "You can convince her to surrender," he says.
 (Sigh.
 Forget that part about Tyrion being smart about things.)
-Tyrion frees Jaime, and tells him to sneak Cersei out through the tunnels under the Red Keep.
+Tyrion frees Jaime and tells him to sneak Cersei out through the tunnels under the Red Keep.
 Oh, and to ring them bells, ya gotta ring them bells, ya gotta make 'em sing and really ring them bells.

 Jaime points out that what Tyrion is doing is betraying Daenerys.
-Tyrion thinks that she'll be grateful to him for helping to prevent the deaths of thousands of innocent lives, and yeah okay turns out that whole bit where he was smart about things again was just a blip.
+Tyrion thinks that she'll be grateful to him for helping to prevent the deaths of thousands of innocent lives, and yeah OK turns out that whole bit where he was smart about things again was just a blip.
 Because he is exultantly wrong, here.

 A final, tearful farewell between the Brothers Lannister.